Kansas Military and Veterans Benefits

 What are my Kansas Military and Veterans Division of Vehicles Benefits?

-VETERAN designation on Kansas Driver’s Licenses: Kansas offers a VETERAN designation on Kansas driver’s license for honorably discharged Veterans.
-Veterans mustKansas Veteran Drivers License provide a copy of their DD214 or other official documentation to verify they received an honorable discharge.
+Kansas Veteran Drivers LicenseVETERAN Designation on Kansas Driver’s Licenses and ID Cards: Kansas offers a VETERAN designation on Kansas driver’s license and ID cards for honorably discharged Veterans.
+Veterans must provide a copy of their DD214 or other official documentation to verify they received an honorable discharge.
 Veterans can request the designation at their nearest Kansas Driver License Exam Station.

 Kansas Department of Revenue, Driver’s license and ID Card Information

-Learn more about Renewing, Extending or Replacing Kansas Drivers’ License for Service Members out of State
+Learn more about Renewing, Extending or Replacing Kansas Drivers’ License for Service Members Out of State

 Kansas Motor Vehicle Registration Grace Period for Service Members: Service members who return from a deployment are offered a seven day grace period to renew their expired vehicle registration.